gavinhoward/bc/README.md

 	.gitignore       The git ignore file (maintainer use only).
-	.travis.yml      The Travis CI file (maintainer use only). codecov.yml      The Codecov file (maintainer use only). configure.sh     The configure script.
+	.travis.yml      The Travis CI file (maintainer use only). catalogs.sh      A script to generate catalogs (maintainer use only). codecov.yml      The Codecov file (maintainer use only). configure.sh     The configure script.
 	install.sh       Install script.